applepiinc/arithmaticthinking/README.md

 This repository contains some sample content from the book to be published on Amazon in Feb/March, 2021.
-It is working-in-progress.
-We invite you to read Prologue first.
+We invite you to review Cover-Design.pdf and Manuscript-Page1-60.pdf.
 It provides you the context, the characters design, the algorithms covered and the flow.
-Welcome to our adventure!
+Welcome to the adventure!